-- (1) An insurer may pay benefits through a direct deposit system, automated teller machine card, or other means of electronic transfer if the worker agrees in writing.
-The worker may discontinue receiving benefits electronically by notifying the insurer in writing. - (2) The instrument of payment must be negotiable and payable to the worker for the full amount of the benefit paid, without cost to the worker.
+(1) An insurer may pay benefits through a direct deposit system, automated teller machine card or debit card, or other means of electronic transfer if the worker agrees in writing voluntarily consents.
+The worker's consent must be obtained prior to initiating electronic payments and may be written or verbal.
+The insurer must provide the worker a written

+- (2) The worker must receive a copy of the cardholder agreement outlining the terms and conditions under which an automated teller machine card or debit card has been issued prior to or at the time the initial electronic payment is made. - (23) The instrument of payment must be negotiable and payable to the worker for the full amount of the benefit paid, without cost to the worker.
 The worker must be able to make an initial withdrawal of the entire amount of the benefit paid without delay or cost to the worker.

 Stat.
-Auth: ORS 656.726(4)

-Stat.
-Impltd: ORS 656.262(4) and 84.013

-Hist: Adopted 12/15/08 as WCD Admin.
+Auth: ORS 656.726(4) Stat.
+Impltd: ORS 656.262(4) and 84.013 Hist: Adopted 12/15/08 as WCD Admin.
 Order 08-065, eff.
-1/1/09
+1/1/09 Amended 12-1-2009 as WCD Admin.
+Order 09-057, eff.
+1-1-2010